NOctu1412/ReHot/README.md

 # ReHot
 Easy to use c++ library for interacting with JVM's objects through the VMStructs.
 I don't think it'll be maintained :/
+Take the VMStructs.hpp and VMStructs.cpp files as a library and main.cpp as an example